cosmicexplorer/grouplink/README.md

     - i.e. externalize the identities and message keys into concrete files.

 ## Completion Criteria
-A Rust CLI tool can create and send group-fungible messages.
+A Rust CLI tool can create and send group-fungible messages with a modified version of the Signal Protocol library.

 # GPG